quiltdata/quilt/docs/walkthrough/working-with-elasticsearch.md

 CloudFormation.
 Your Quilt administrator will need to take the following actions and re-run the Quilt CloudFormation deployment:

-1. Access the Quilt ElasticSearch cluster (see steps 1 - 3 above).
+1. Access the Quilt OpenSearch cluster (see steps 1 - 3 above).
 1. Select the "Auto-Tune" tab.
 1. Review the "Status" value.
 If the value is **Turned on**, click the "Edit" button.
 1. Select the option to "Turn off" Auto-Tune and click the "Save changes" button: